Collection: Rooibos

 A delicious pure rooibos tea that reveals rounded sweet and fruity flavours, refreshing herbal notes, and a mild, smooth finish.

 “We have had the Rooibos on Subscribe and Save for some time now.
-EXCELLENT tea and at a better price than a previous subscription to a rival.
+Excellent tea and at a better price than a previous subscription to a rival.
 We both love this tea and can’t recommend it highly enough.”

 Rooibos Vanilla Tea

 This well-loved rooibos loose leaf tea has a subtle fruitiness and aromas of dark sugar and sweet vanilla notes.
-Possibly the best vanilla rooibos tea you’re likely to find.

 “The wonderful aroma of vanilla as you open the packet and the delicious taste as you sip into this luxurious tea.”